 Dealing with the job situation:

-The trend of the Government's handling of the job situation declines.
-This indicator returns to values similar to that of the Q3 of 2021.
+The trend of the Government's handling of the job situation declined this quarter, falling from -20% to 35%.
 SMEs are still running having difficulty with retaining current staff and attracting new employees.

 Dealing with the banking situation: